cscheese/ai-case-study/README.md

 **Cotiviti, Inc. is a healthcare analytics company with 25+ years of experience (1).
 Founded in 2014 by Advent International through a merger of Connnolly Inc. and iHealth Technologies, Cotiviti has become a leader in Healthcare data analytics and retail payment solutions (2)**

+What specific problem is the company or project trying to solve?
+Who is the company’s intended customer?
+Is there any information about the market size of this set of customers?
+What solution does this company offer that their competitors do not or cannot offer?
+(What is the unfair advantage they utilize?)
+What technologies are they currently using and how are they implementing them?
+(This may take a bit of sleuthing - you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+	Provide a detailed description of the company's field, audience, solution, and business metrics.
+(5 points) 	Present company information in a clear and well-organized manner.
+(5 points)

 ## Landscape